-surface area in both species) surface and in four species).
 With widespread use of any drug, a small number of birth defect reports associated temporally with the administration of the drug would be expected by chance alone.
-Thirty human cases for temporally associated congenital malformations have been reported during two decades of clinical use of tretinoin.
-Although reported using two decades of unitral uses on termini-Authority no definite pattern of teratogenicity and no causal association has been established from these cases, five of the reports describe the rare birth defect category holoprosencephaly (defects associated with incomplete midline development of the forebrain).
-The significance of these spontaneous reports in terms of risk to this details are together.

-the fetus is not known.
-Nonteratogenic effects:
+Thirty human cases of temporally essociated congenital malformations have been reported during two decades of clinical use of tretinoin.
+Although no definite pattern of terratogenicity and no causal association has been established from these cases five of the periods describe the grap birth defect response. hese cases, five of the reports describe the rare birth defect category holoprosencephaly (defects associated with incomplete midline development of the forebrain).
+The significance of these spontaneous reports in terms of risk to the fetus is not known.

-potneratogenic effects: Topical tetrition has been shown to be fetotoxic in rabbits when administered 0.5 mg/kg/day (8 times the maximum human systemic dose adjusted for total body surface area).
-Oral tretinoin has been shown to be fetotoxic, resulting in skeletal variations and increased intrauterine death in rats when administered 2.5 mg/kg/day intrauterine death in rats when administered 2.5 mg/kg/day (20 times the maximum human systemic dose adjusted for total

-(20 times the maximum numen systemic uses adjusted for semi-body surface area).
-There are, however, no adequate and well-controlled studies in pregnant women.
+Nonteratogenic effects: Topical tretinoin has been shown to be fetotoxic in rabbits when administered 0.5 mg/kg/day (8 times the maximum human systemic dose adjusted for total body surface area).
+Oral tretinoin has been shown to be felotoxic, resulting in skeletal variations and increased intrauterine death in rats when administered 2.5 mg/kg/day (20 times the maximum human systemic dose adjusted for total body surface area).
+There are, however, no adequate and well-controlled studies pregnant women.
 Tretinoin should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.

-\\Wursing Mothers: It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when tretinoin is administered to a determine whether they respond differently from younger patients.
+Mursing Mothers: It is not known whether this drug is excreted in human milk.
+Because many drugs are excreted in human milk, caution should be exercised when tretinoin is administered to a nursing woman.